Independent Board Member Profiles

 Senior Investment Officer, Cape Cod Five Trust and Asset Management

-Lee C. Gatewood joined the Mathematica board in 2008.
+Lee C. Gatewood joined the Mathematica board in 2008 and currently serves as the Chair of Mathematica’s Nominating & Governance Committee.
 He is a senior investment officer at Cape Cod Five Trust and Asset Management.
 Previously, Gatewood served as the managing director, Business Analysis and Development, at Merriman Capital, Inc. and worked for Merrill Lynch as director of New York Institutional Equity Sales, Lehman Brothers as a managing director, Paine Webber as a managing director, and UBS Warburg as a managing director.
 He received his MBA in finance from the Wharton School of Business at the University of Pennsylvania.

 Patricia A. King

-Patricia A. King joined the Mathematica board in 1991.
-She played a key role on the board’s Special Committee on Board Composition during Mathematica’s transition to a 100% ESOP and currently chairs the Governance Committee.
-She is the Carmack Waterhouse Professor of Law, Medicine, Ethics and Public Policy at Georgetown University Law Center and an adjunct professor in the Department of Health Policy and Management, Bloomberg School of Public Health at the Johns Hopkins University.
+Patricia A. King joined the Mathematica board in 1991 and she currently serves on Mathematica’s Nominating & Governance Committee.
+She played a key role on the board’s Special Committee on Board Composition during Mathematica’s transition to a 100% ESOP.
+She is an Emeritus Professor of Law at Georgetown University, having serves as the Carmack Waterhouse Professor of Law, Medicine, Ethics and Public Policy and an adjunct professor in the Department of Health Policy and Management, Bloomberg School of Public Health at the Johns Hopkins University.
 She is a member of the Institute of Medicine, a fellow of the Hastings Center, and a faculty affiliate of Georgetown's Kennedy Institute of Ethics.
 King has served on numerous national advisory bodies, including the Institute of Medicine Committee on Assessing the System for Protecting Human Research Subjects and the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, which produced the seminal "Belmont Report."
 A trustee of Wheaton College (MA) since 1989, she chaired Wheaton’s board from 2000 to 2005.
 She is a member of both the American Law Institute and she is a past member of the advisory committee to the director of the National Institutes of Health and the Harvard Corporation.

 Charles E. Metcalf